Arce0406/vsinger-translation/HACHI/Fan-Projects/2023「Close to heart」Tokyo Flower Stand/Progress Report 1.md

 # Report 1 (English version)

-Hello everyone, we will open your investment during the following period.
+Hello everyone, we will open for the project contribution during the following period.

 - Start time (JST): 2023/09/14
 - End time (JST): 2023/09/23